lca6/PCM_ASDs_PCA/README.md

 6) Populate the `PATH_TO_DIR` environment variable

 ## Workflow
-1) Copy and paste the .txt files to be analysed into the folder `analyse/`
+1) Copy and paste the .txt files to be analysed into `analyse/`

 2) Configure parameters in `settings.py`

 3) To create a PCA model:
    ```bash
    pcm-asds-pca